Warning...Local Las Vegas, Nevada Mortgage Broker Finally Reveals The Insider Secrets Other Mortgage Brokers Don't Want Consumers To Know About Obtaining A Mortgage

-Las Vegas, Nevada Based Mortgage Lender Rick Kartchner reveals mortgage secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
+Las Vegas, Nevada Based Mortgage Lender Larry Eisenberg reveals mortgage secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
 The site is designed to give consumers all the facts so they can make an educated decision when obtaining a mortgage.

-Henderson, NV -- (ReleaseWire) -- 11/16/2010 -- Local Las Vegas Mortgage Lender Rick Kartchner reveals the shocking truth at a new website that is full of free reports and free mortgage calculators.
+Las Vegas, NV -- (ReleaseWire) -- 03/02/2011 -- Local Las Vegas Mortgage Lender Larry Eisenberg reveals the shocking truth at a new website that is full of free reports and free mortgage calculators.

 "The only way for consumers to make an educated decision is to have all of the facts.
-Let's face it most consumers are simply uneducated when it comes to obtaining the best mortgage product to fit their financial needs and goals." says Rick Kartchner, a mortgage originator based in Las Vegas, Nevada.
+Let's face it most consumers are simply uneducated when it comes to obtaining the best mortgage product to fit their financial needs and goals." says Larry Eisenberg, a mortgage originator based in Las Vegas, Nevada.

 For most consumers a mortgage is the single largest financial transaction they will make during their lifetime.
 In fact, most mortgage payments account for approximately 32% of consumer's monthly income.